 See It For Yourself

 The only way to know if Carolina Memorial Sanctuary is the right place for you, is to come see it for yourself.
 People are often surprised at how beautiful it really is.
 We give personal tours with the aid of our golf cart to show you around and answer all of your questions about conservation and natural burial.
-We do not apply any pressure or try to “sell” you a spot, as we believe that if the Sanctuary is the right place for you, you will know it; The land speaks for itself.
+We do not apply any pressure or try to “sell” you a spot, as we believe that if the Sanctuary is the right place for you, you will know it; the land speaks for itself.
 It is never a hassle for us to show you around – in fact, we love being at the Sanctuary.
 You can book a tour or contact us here.

 The Sanctuary is a public park, and you are also free to explore it yourself.
 Visit our location and directions page for accurate directions.
 Note, that we do not have an office on site yet so if you would like to talk to someone, we recommend scheduling a tour.